Reshma0795/CONTENT-ANALYTICS-IDENTIFYING-TOP-SELLING-ONLINE-CONTENT-THROUGH-DATA-ANALYSIS/README.md

 # Social-Buzz

-Social Buzz is a repository of the work I have done as part of the Accenture Virtual Internship program, a free self-paced virtual experience for building skills on a real world problem and dataset.
+Social Buzz is a repository of the work I have done as part of the [Accenture Virtual Internship](https://www.theforage.com/virtual-internships/prototype/hzmoNKtzvAzXsEqx8/data-analytics-virtual-experience?forceFastTrackV2=true) program at Forage, a free self-paced virtual experience for building skills on a real world problem and dataset.

 My role in the internship was as a Data Analyst at Accenture, where I was working with a large team with each team member having a different role and level of responsibility.
 I was assigned a project called as Social Buzz.